yseulthb/yseulthb.github.io/_pages/CV.md

    - Neurophysiology (vestibular system)

 * 2015-2016: **Volunteering teacher**, NGO “[Croissant Fertile](http://www.croissantfertile.fr/)”, Toulouse, France<br />
-Teaching French as a foreign language (FLE) to voluntary adults
+Teaching French as a foreign language (FLE) to adults

 * Co-supervision of a Master's student <br />
 Msc in Neuroscience, University of Bordeaux, 2017-2018

-* 2011 (June-October): Tutor and Student Mentor for first-year students in Psychology, *University of Grenoble, France*<br />
+* 2011 (June-October): Tutor and Student Mentor for first-year students in Psychology, University of Grenoble, France <br />
-Student Mentor (several weeks): Guiding the new students to find their way on the campus, helping them to get integrated Student Tutor (a few hours): Helping students to get ready for their exams
+Student Mentor (several weeks): Guiding the new students to find their way on the campus, helping them to get integrated <br />
+Student Tutor (a few hours): Helping students to get ready for their exams

 ### Community Involvment
-* At the lab level: Student representative at the Lab Council; Organisation of the students' Winter School
+* At the lab level: Student representative at the Lab Council; Organisation of the students' Winter School; Co-organisation of the Annual Lab Meeting Day
 * At the scientific community level: Ambassador for the Center for Open Science

 ### Education
 * 2015-Present: PhD student in Cognitive neuroscience, Université Paul Sabatier, Toulouse, France<br />

-* 2015: Msc in Neuroscience, Cognition, and Behaviour – Université Paul Sabatier, Toulouse, France Attended courses: Cognition, spatial cognition, sensory systems, neuroethology, collective behaviour, behavioural ecology, applied statistics
+* 2015: Msc in Neuroscience, Cognition, and Behaviour – Université Paul Sabatier, Toulouse, France <br />
+Attended courses: Cognition, spatial cognition, sensory systems, neuroethology, collective behaviour, behavioural ecology, applied statistics

-* 2014: Msc in Cognitive Psychology – Université de Grenoble, France Attended courses: Visual cognition, memory, neurology and neuropsychology,psycholinguistics, movement planning and control, applied statistics
+* 2014: Msc in Cognitive Psychology – Université de Grenoble, France <br />
+Attended courses: Visual cognition, memory, neurology and neuropsychology, psycholinguistics, movement planning and control, applied statistics

 * 2013: Bsc in Psychology – Université de Grenoble, France & Universität Leipzig, Germany